 - Internal derangement of the joint, which indicates a dislocated jaw or displaced disc, usually from a traumatic injury

-- Degenerative joint disease, such as osteoarthritis or rheumatoid arthritis in the jaw joint
+- Degenerative joint diseases, such as osteoarthritis or rheumatoid arthritis in the jaw joint

 Symptoms of TMJ Disorders